netomantonio/matrix-protocol/ZOF_ZION_ORCHESTRATION_FRAMEWORK.md

 ### 🔮 **Oracle**
 - **Function:** Strategic/semantic repository that maintains UKIs (MEF)
 - **Input:** Queries for guidelines, rules, decisions, patterns and examples
-- **Output:** Contextual knowledge to support flow decisions filtered by CSH permissions
+- **Output:** Contextual knowledge to support flow decisions filtered by MOC permissions
 - **Enrichment:** Receives new/updated UKIs at the end of flows within governance scope
-- **CSH Context:** Respects organizational hierarchies and visibility rules defined in CSH
+- **MOC Context:** Respects organizational hierarchies and visibility rules defined in MOC

 ### 👥 **Teams**
-- **Function:** Describe flows in ZWF conceptual language
+- **Function:** Describe flows in ZOF conceptual language
 - **Responsibility:** Implement flows using their own tools and technologies
 - **Roles:** Dev/Eng/Tech/PM/UX/Analysts
-- **Authority Levels:** Each team member has CSH authority context that affects Oracle access and enrichment permissions
+- **Authority Levels:** Each team member has MOC authority context that affects Oracle access and enrichment permissions

 ### ⚙️ **Operator**
 - **Function:** Executes in practice (CI/CD, IDE, orchestrators, etc.)
-- **Limitation:** ZWF does not prescribe how to implement - only what to design
+- **Limitation:** ZOF does not prescribe how to implement - only what to design

 ---

 ## 📡 CANONICAL EVENTS (TRIGGERS)

-ZWF recognizes six types of events that initiate flows:
+ZOF recognizes six types of events that initiate flows:

 | Event | Description | Typical Context |
 |--------|-------------|-----------------|